Singapore profile - Media

 Singapore's media environment is highly controlled.
-Self-censorship among journalists is common, there are curbs on online content, and private ownership of satellite dishes is not allowed.
+Self-censorship is common, there are curbs on online content, and the private use of satellite receivers is not allowed.

 Two players dominate the media scene.
 Singapore Press Holdings, which has close links to the ruling party, has a virtual monopoly of the newspaper industry.
 MediaCorp, owned by a state investment agency, operates TV and radio stations.

 The BBC World Service broadcasts on 88.9 FM.

 There were 4.7 million internet users by 2016 (InternetLiveStats).
 Up to 85% of Singaporeans go online for news, with 61% getting such content from social media, says Reuters Institute.

 Websites carrying political content must register with the Media Development Authority, says Freedom House.
 Website owners and editors are criminally liable for any content deemed to be objectionable.

 Singapore Press Holdings (SPH) - publishes multiple newspapers, magazines, websites

 MediaCorp - operates entertainment-based Channel 5 and Channel 8, Malay channel Suria, Mandarin-language Channel U

 Channel NewsAsia - news TV operated by MediaCorp

 MediaCorp - operates more than a dozen stations including English-language news and talk station 938Live, music stations and Chinese, Malay and Indian services